No obligations, just the facts, make an informed choice

 These types of unsecured finance loans are supported by the current cash flow of a business.
 They work in a similar way to a secured business loan, with the main difference being that they do not require collateral (also known as “security”) from the borrower.

 Borrowers can access cash without risking their personal or business assets, while lenders will often charge higher interest rates that reflect this increased risk.

 If you qualify for an unsecured business loan with a lender, you can use the finance for anything related to your business.
-Here are just some of the ways you could use the funds:

 You'll also want to consider how repayments will align with how you plan to use your funds.